Colimits of internal categories: Coequalisers of arrows that agree on objects

 \begin{proof} It is enough to prove this representably in $\Cat,$ in which case it is an easy exercise in lifting a composable triple in $\Y$ that is in the image of $F$ to a composable triple in $\X$ by using the discrete Conduch\'{e} property twice. \end{proof}

-\begin{prop} Let $\E$ be a category with pullbacks and pullback stable coequalisers.
+\begin{prop} Let $\E$ be a category with pullbacks and pullback-stable coequalisers.
 Then coequalisers of parallel pairs of internal functors that agree on objects are stable under pullback along discrete Conduch\'{e} fibrations. \end{prop}

 \begin{proof} Let $F,G: \A \to \B$ in $\CatE/\Y$ with $F_0 = G_0$ and coequaliser $Q: \B \to \C$ and $f: \X \to \Y$ in $\CatE$.
 We will show that $f^*(Q) : f^*(\B) \to f^*(\C)$ is the coequaliser of $f^*(F), f^*(G) : f^*(\A) \to f^*(\B)$.
 First, note that it is clear that $f^*(F)_0 = f^*(G)_0$.
 Following Proposition~\ref{prop coequaliser when agree on objects}, the coequaliser of $f^*(F)$ and $f^*(G)$ is given by the coequaliser of the following diagram